envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 x-envoy-external-address
 ------------------------

-It is a common case where a service wants to perform analytics based on the client IP address.
-Per the lengthy discussion on :ref:`XFF <config_http_conn_man_headers_x-forwarded-for>`, this can get quite complicated.
-A proper implementation involves forwarding XFF, and then choosing the first non RFC1918 address *from the right*.
-Since this is such a common occurrence, Envoy simplifies this by setting *x-envoy-external-address* during decoding if and only if the request ingresses externally (i.e., it's from an external client). *x-envoy-external-address* is not set or overwritten for internal requests.
+It is a common case where a service wants to perform analytics based on the origin client's IP address.
+Per the lengthy discussion on :ref:`XFF <config_http_conn_man_headers_x-forwarded-for>`, this can get quite complicated, so Envoy simplifies this by setting *x-envoy-external-address* to the *trusted client address* (as defined in that XFF discussion) if the request is from an external client.  *x-envoy-external-address* is not set or overwritten for internal requests.
 This header can be safely forwarded between internal services for analytics purposes without having to deal with the complexities of XFF.